microsoft/jericho/README.md

 # Or their location
 env.get_player_location()

-# It's also possible to teleport the player to a location
+# It's also possible to get the vocabulary words recognized by the game's parser
-env.teleport_player(123)
-# Or to teleport an object to the player
-env.teleport_obj_to_player(164)
-# Be careful with these methods as they can teleport objects that aren't meant to be moved.
-# NOTE: after teleportation, need to look twice before description updates.
+game_dict = env.get_dictionary()

 # Finally, to detect whether an action was recognized by the parser and changed the game state
 env.step('hail taxi')